chunweiz/CCUX/doc/build.md

 Depending on what you need to build, you would need to run Grunt for that particular scenario.
 When you run one of the build scenario, a `build` folder will be generated in the respective root folder of the scenario.

+> You can run `build.bat` on Windows or `build.sh` on Mac from the local root folder of your CCUX application to build the entire application.
+The build script covers all scenarios.
+>
+> **Do not** push the generated `build` folder to CCUX remote Git repository.
+You can always generate the build locally.

 Below are all the Grunt plugins that are used to support the build scenarios:

 * [grunt-contrib-jshint](https://www.npmjs.com/package/grunt-contrib-jshint)